Last Gasp (Inside No. 9): Plot

 Later, Jan starts playing one of Frankie's CDs, but Graham turns it off to talk about money with Si and Sally.
 Jan takes Tamsin outside.
 Tamsin worries that Frankie's death is her fault because she asked him to blow up the balloon.
 She asks if Frankie's soul will go to Heaven, and Jan says that it will.
-Inside, Si, Sally and Graham argue about how to split the money they will make from the balloon.
-The argument gets heated after Sally argues that the fact Tamsin will soon die should preclude her from getting a share.
+Inside, Si, Sally, and Graham argue about how to split the money they will make from the balloon.
+The argument becomes heated after Sally argues that the fact Tamsin will soon die should preclude her from getting a share.
 As Graham threatens to pop the balloon, Jan reappears and chastises him.
 Tamsin, who is now considered neutral, takes the balloon.
 Graham says they should all settle down and have lunch.
 In the kitchen, Sally and Jan talk about Sally's work, and, in Tamsin's bedroom, Graham and Si talk about Parsons, with Si revealing that Parsons was actually unpleasant to work for.
-There is a loud bang from outside, and everyone goes back into the lounge, erroneously thinking that the balloon has burst.
+There is a loud bang from outside, and everyone goes back into the lounge, fearing that the balloon has burst.
 Graham and Si take the balloon to an upstairs bedroom and tuck it into a bed, while Jan turns the music back on.

 Everyone sits in silence, waiting for Parsons's manager to arrive.
 Jan suggests that Graham blow up another balloon for Tamsin.
-Sally, Si and Graham realise that, with the camera footage they have, they can blow up all the purple balloons and sell them to multiple bidders.
-Jan screams when she sees movement in Tamsin's bedroom, and it is realised that Frankie is still alive.
+Sally, Si, and Graham realise that, with the camera footage they have, they can blow up all the purple balloons and sell them to multiple bidders.
+Jan screams when she sees movement in Tamsin's bedroom; Frankie is still alive.
 Jan takes Tamsin out of the room and the remaining three agree, after panicked discussion, that they should kill Frankie.
 Si loses a coin toss and smothers Frankie with a cushion.
 Later, out on the street, Frankie's body is put into an ambulance.
 Si says to Sally and Graham that he will be in touch and leaves.
 Sally and Graham discuss selling the camcorder footage, and Jan runs inside to see that Tamsin is not in her chair or room.
 Upstairs, Tamsin crawls onto the bed containing the balloon, carrying a heart-shaped helium balloon.
-On the street, Sally, Graham and Jan see Tamsin opening the upstairs window.
+On the street, Sally, Graham, and Jan see Tamsin opening the upstairs window.
 She releases the helium balloon with the balloon containing Frankie's breath attached.
 The two float skyward as Graham films.